shw1/Customized-Virtual-File-System/README.md

 b. command to used Customized VFS:

-a. man : man  command will give description of how to used different commands link read, write, create etc Customized VFS: > man create
+a. man : man  command will give description of how to used different commands link read, write, create etc command.
+Customized VFS: > man create

 ![image](https://github.com/shw1/Customized-Virtual-File-System/assets/108781084/6058a9ed-c932-437f-a9e0-01793ff93e0d)